(415 ILCS 135/45)

 (F) the drycleaning facility is in compliance

-with paragraph (2) of subsection (d) of this Section; and
+with paragraph (2) of this subsection (d); and

 (5) the owner or operator of the drycleaning facility